eProsima/Shapes-Demo-Docs/docs/content_based_filter.rst

 Content Based Filter
 ====================

-This filter draws a rectangle in the shapes window.
-Only the instances that are inside the rectangle are accepted.
-The rest of them are ignored.
+This filter draws a shaded rectangle in the shapes window.
+Only the samples that are inside will be made available to the subscriber.
 It also helps to control network and CPU usage on the subscriber side.
 You can resize and move this content filter dynamically.

+In this test, we are going to create two Publishers and two Subscriber, one with Content Based.

 First, you have to launch two instances and create a Publisher in each of them: